Maintenance Of Dental Implants: Caring For Lasting Results!

 Proper dental implant care and maintenance are a must to ensure the long-term success of dental implants.
 In contrast, poor maintenance leads to dental implant failure.
 Below, let’s have a quick overview of what problems you may experience due to poor dental implant maintenance.

-I) Peri-implantitis
+I) Peri-Implantitis

 It is a gum infection that affects the area of dental implants.
 Here, the leading cause is poor oral hygiene, which causes plaque and bacteria to accumulate around the implant.
 It causes inflammation of the surrounding gum tissue.
 Over time, it can result in peri-implantitis [symptoms include gingival inflammation, bleeding, pus oozing, etc], leading to implant failure.